gitpushjoe/zuzu.nvim/readme.md

   * ### [⚡ blazingly fast (<1ms of overhead)](#-benchmarks)
 	* build scripts are also cached to avoid writing files several times on repeated runs
   * ### 🌐 cross-platform!
-	* supports Windows, Linux, MacOS, and other UNIX-likes
+	* supports Windows, Linux, MacOS, and other UNIX-based systems

 ## Table of Contents